Song–Tibet relations: History

 However, the relationship between the Chio-ssi-lo tribe and the Northern Song dynasty was not peaceful.
 After Wang An-shi became the Song prime minister, he changed the policy of allying with Chio-ssi-lo to combat the kingdom of Western Xia into conquering Chio-ssi-lo as a springboard for attacking Western Xia.
-In 1072 A.D, a military officer of Song, Wang Shao, led an army to attack Gusiluo, occupying the Xihe region that was once under the control of Chio-ssi-lo.
-This forced Chio-ssi-lo to cooperate with Western Xia to attack Hezhou in Song.
+In 1072 A.D, a military officer of Song, Wang Shao, led an army to attack Gusiluo, occupying the Xihe region that was once under the control of Gusiluo.
+This forced Gusiluo to cooperate with Western Xia to attack Hezhou in Song.
 The frontier general of Hezhou was killed in this attack.
 In 1077 A.D, Song was forced to ally with Gusiluo again, elevating ing its king, Dongzhan, to ‘Highness of Wuwei’.
 In 1096 A.D, Song availed itself of the opportunity brought by inner melee that followed the takeover by a new king, Xiazheng, of the throne in 1099 A.D, and sent two generals, Wang han and Wang zhan, to assail Gusiluo, which forced Xia Zheng and his successor Long za to surrender to Song sequentially.
 However, Song failed to control that region and had to withdraw its army the following year, bestowing on the successor Xi she-luo-sa the title of ‘supply commissioner of Xiping army’ and the ‘head of Miaochuan’.

-In 1103 A.D., Song again defeated Xi she-luo-sa and established a puppet government there, annexing the entire territory of Chio-ssi-lo into Song in 1116 A.D.
-In 1134 A.D, the original territory of Chio-ssi-lo was occupied by another military power, the Jin, and the last leader, Zhao Huai-en, of Chio-ssi-lo fled to the Southern Song dynasty (1127 A.D-1279 A.D).
+In 1103 A.D., Song again defeated Xi she-luo-sa and established a puppet government there, annexing the entire territory of Gusiluo into Song in 1116 A.D.
+In 1134 A.D, the original territory of Gusiluo was occupied by another military power, the Jin, and the last leader, Zhao Huai-en, of Gusiluo fled to the Southern Song dynasty (1127 A.D-1279 A.D).